micheleberetta98/unibg-thesis-template/README.md

-# LaTeX Thesis Template
+# UniBG LaTeX Thesis Template

-A simple LaTeX template with the official UniBG thesis formatting.
+A simple LaTeX template with the official UniBG formatting rules.

 ## Requirements